Inspiral Carpets

-Inspiral Carpets are an English rock band, part of the late-1980s/early-1990s Madchester movement.
-Formed in Oldham in 1983, the band's most successful lineup featured frontman Tom Hingley, drummer Craig Gill, guitarist Graham Lambert, bassist Martyn Walsh and keyboardist Clint Boon.
+Inspiral Carpets are an English rock band, part of the late-1980s/early-1990s Madchester movement and known for using organs and distorted guitars with influences from psychedelic rock.
+The band was formed in Oldham in 1983; its band's most successful lineup featured frontman Tom Hingley, drummer Craig Gill, guitarist Graham Lambert, bassist Martyn Walsh, and keyboardist Clint Boon.

-Several line-ups were loosely used from 1980 until Lambert and singer Stephen Holt met at The Moor End indie disco in Oldham 1983.
+Going by "The Furs", Lambert formed line-ups loosely with other various past band members from 1980 to 1983 until he and singer Stephen Holt met at The Moor End indie disco in Oldham in 1983.
 Holt sang on the first two independent singles.
-Holt departed the band before they signed with Mute Records, Inspiral Carpets was known for using organs and distorted guitars with influences from psychedelic rock.
+Holt departed the band before they signed with Mute Records.
 In 2011, Hingley departed the band, though members disagree about the circumstances.
-The band continued on, reuniting with Holt.
-Inactive since Gill's death in 2016, on 17 October 2022 the band announced they would be reforming and going on a tour of the UK in March and April 2023.
+The band continued, reuniting with Holt.
+Inactive since Gill's death in 2016, the band announced on 17 October 2022 that they would be reforming and going on a tour of the UK in March and April 2023.

 History

-1983–1995
+Early years (1983–1995)

-Graham Lambert and Stephen Holt, friends from their school days, formed Inspiral Carpets in 1983, originally as a garage rock- and punk-inspired band.
+Graham Lambert experimented with line ups from 1980 to 1983, going by "The Furs", until he and Stephen Holt, a friend from their school days, formed Inspiral Carpets in 1983, originally as a garage rock- and punk-inspired band.
 Manchester drummer Chris Goodwin and bassist Tony Welsh helped record a demo and play live in and around the Oldham area.
 Due to Goodwin's commitments the band recruited 14-year-old drummer Craig Gill in 1986.
 Tony Welsh also had other music commitments and departed in 1986.
 The band then had a succession of bass players (Rick Garage, Mark Hughes, Scott Carey) before Dave Swift, on bass and organist Clint Boon (at whose Ashton-under-Lyne studio the band had been rehearsing).
 The band released two albums of demos in the 1980s, Waiting for Ours and Songs of Shallow Intensity, including songs that would later be re-recorded.

 Inspiral Carpets came to prominence along with bands such as the Stone Roses and Happy Mondays in the Madchester scene of the late 1980s.
 The band first appeared on a flexi-disc with "Garage Full of Flowers" that was given free with Manchester's Debris magazine in 1987.
 Their first proper release, the Cow cassette, soon followed.
 The 1988 Planecrash EP on the Playtime label received much airplay from Radio 1 DJ John Peel, who asked the band to record a session for his show.
 The band reworked their single "Find Out Why" as the theme song for the show 8:15 from Manchester.